huggingface/accelerate/docs/source/concept_guides/fsdp_and_deepspeed.md

 <Tip warning={true}>

-    With mixed precision, then FSDP and DeepSpeed will upcast in the model preperation step (c.f. table above).
+    With mixed precision, FSDP and DeepSpeed will upcast in the model preparation step (c.f. table above).
 But do note that FSDP will then save checkpoints in the upcasted precision; Deepspeed may still save low precision checkpoints if `--zero3_save_16bit_model` is specified.

 </Tip>